Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 that tests were important enough to spend time on, just know that they're extremely important in helping you diagnose issues in your code (if you write meaningful tests) before releases or after making significant changes.
 By the way, if you've heard of check-expects from fundies, they're basically the same thing!
-For smaller projects, tests have less of an impact, even if they're still helpful.
+For smaller projects, tests have less of an impact, but they're still helpful.
 As your project grows and begins incorporating work from more people, however, they'll save you a lot of time in tracking down and preventing a lot of bugs that come from unexpected interactions or mistakes that were made in trying to solve a problem.